-The District is pleased to report that our drinking water meets, or is within, all Federal and State requirements.
+The District is pleased to report the drinking water we deliver to you is within all Federal and State requirements.

 In order to ensure that your drinking water meets health standards, the Environmental Protection Agency prescribes specific limits for the amount of certain contaminants in drinking water.
 The presence of contaminants does not necessarily indicate that the water poses a health risk.